marcelosalmeida17/finance_projects/README.md

 # Marcelo Almeida

-Financial Markets Analyst | CFA Level I Candidate
+Financial Markets Professional | CFA Level I Candidate

 MBA graduate with experience in securities financing and collateral operations at BNP Paribas.
 Interested in asset management, financial markets, and workflow automation using Python.